Hit enter to search or ESC to close

 Contracting & Payments

 The award will be paid on an instalment basis and will consist of two to three instalments depending on the length of the programme of activities.
 The first instalment will be paid up to 30 days after completion of the contracting process (upon receipt of the signed contract and requested documentation).
 Payment will not be processed until all requested documentation has been received.
+The contracting process should be completed by the end of September 2026 or earlier.
+Successful applicants are expected to have the capacity to complete contracting within three months of receiving an offer.

 Contracting documentation required: